UT-Austin-RobIn/telemoma/telemoma/human_interface/README.md

 ## Spacemouse
 ### Setup Instructions
 We use ```pyspacemouse``` to communicate with a connected spacemouse.
-In the conda environment run to install it,
+In the conda environment run the following to install it,
 ```
 pip install pyspacemouse
 ```
+Please follow the full setup process at the [pyspacemouse repo](https://github.com/JakubAndrysek/pyspacemouse) if using spacemouse for the first time.

 ### Usage Instructions
 For teleoperating the robot only using spacemouse, use ```telemoma/configs/only_spacemouse.py``` configuration.